ef-ds/deque/PERFORMANCE.md

 /1000000-4     7.02M ± 0%     8.86M ± 0%   +26.25%  (p=0.000 n=10+10)
 ```

 Using a simple slice as a FIFO queue, performs marginally better than deque with very small data sets, but fall behind quite dramatically with large data sets, performance and memory wise.
-This happens because [CustomSliceQueue](testdata_test.go) is a naive approach to building queues, one that doesn't consider that the slice is ever expading, consuming considerably more memory as the number of items is pushed to the slice.
+This happens because [CustomSliceQueue](testdata_test.go) is a naive approach to building queues, one that doesn't consider that the slice is ever expanding, consuming considerably more memory as the number of items is pushed to the slice.
 Building a non-naive queue using simple slices requires much more effort.

 deque vs [CustomSliceQueue](testdata_test.go) - LIFO stack - [microservice tests](benchmark-microservice_test.go)